CapsAdmin/NattLua/README.md

 # What
-"oh" is a Lua based language that transpiles to Lua.
+"oh" is a Lua based language with a typesystem that transpiles to Lua.
 It started as a toy project and place for me to explore how programming languages are built, but my eventual goal is to use this language in (goluwa)[https://github.com/CapsAdmin/goluwa].

 I see this project as 5 parts at the moment.
-The lexer, parser, analyzer and emitter.
-And the typesystem which tries to exist separate from the analyzer.
+The lexer, parser, analyzer and emitter and the algebraic types.

 # Parsing and transpiling
-I wrote the lexer and Lua parser trying not to look at existing Lua parsers as a learning experience.
-The syntax errors it can produce are character based and more can be more verbose than the original Lua parser.
+I wrote the lexer and parser trying not to look at existing Lua parsers (as a learning experience), but this makes it a little bit different in some ways.
+The syntax errors it can report are not standard and a bit more detailed.
+It's written in a way to be easily extendable for new syntax.

 * Handles Luajit, lua 5.1-5.4 and Garry's mod Lua (which just adds optional C syntax).
 * Errors are reported with character ranges